hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_pre-QC.md

 *Image credit: Sarah Boswell, Harvard Staff Scientist for Sequencing Technologies*

 The scRNA-seq method will determine the how to parse the barcodes and UMIs from the sequencing reads.
-However, the overall workflow will generally follow the same steps regardless of method.
+So, although a few of the specific steps will slightly differ, the overall workflow will generally follow the same steps regardless of method.
 The general workflow is shown below:

 <img src="../img/sc_workflow.png" width="800">